Pizza Dough Hydration Explained

 For example, if you have 700 grams (milliliters) of water and 1000 grams of flour, and will mean that there is 70% water hydration (700/1000 = .7 x 100= 70%).

 Baker’s percentages are a helpful tool for making consistent and accurate dough recipes, including pizza dough.
 It’s a way to express the ingredients of a dough recipe as a percentage of the total flour weight.
 This allows bakers to easily scale their recipes to make different quantities of dough and adjust their recipes based on the desired outcome.

 To calculate the hydration level of a pizza dough, divide the total weight of water by the total weight of flour, then multiply by 100 to express the result as a percentage.

 A typical pizza dough has a hydration level of around 60-65%, meaning that for every 100 grams of flour, 60-65 grams of water is used.
 By using baker’s percentages, bakers can easily control and adjust the hydration level of their pizza dough to achieve the desired texture and taste.

 What Ingredients Count Towards Pizza Dough Hydration Percentage?

-In pizza-making, only liquids such as water or milk would count for hydration percentage purposes.
-Other ingredients such as oil which is considered a fat do not count as a liquid.
+Only liquids such as water or milk would count for hydration percentage purposes in pizza-making.
+Other ingredients, such as oil, considered fat, are not liquid.

 Hydration is one of the essential elements in mixing pizza dough and in the pizza’s final appearance since the pizza dough hydration percentage level helps the baker control the dough’s composition to the point that you can predict the texture of the crumb.

-In pizza, the crumb refers to the pattern and size of holes inside of the crust.
-In general terms, the more water in the dough, the more open the final crumb.
+In pizza, the crumb refers to the pattern and size of holes inside the crust.
+Generally, the more water in the dough, the more open the final crumb.

 Hydration also affects the texture of the dough, elasticity, and level of stickiness.